Skip to content

 Hellboy Universe Reading Order:

 Chronological or non-chronological?
 In the beginning, the Hellboy series was a collection of short stories.
 They were not published in a chronological fashion.
-You can read them in chronological order if you want (in that case, the best way is to pick up the omnibus editions), but if it’s your first reading, you better start without the added complication of jumping around.
+You can read them in chronological order if you want (in that case, the best way is to pick up the omnibus editions), but if it’s your first reading, you’d better start without the added complication of jumping around.
 Follow the original publication order.
 Once familiar with the Hellboy Universe, you can try to read everything in order to see if it’s a different experience.
 Your choice.

 In the following reading order, we’ll start with Hellboy short stories.
 For all of the prequel books published later, we’ll come back to them in the second part of the guide.

-Because the main story is finished at that point, I decided to move some Hellboy books out of the way and I put them in the section about the prequel books (like the Hellboy & the BPRD series).
-The fact is that you can read them when you want and, re-reading the stories, I thought they were a distraction, taking me out of the most important developments at that moment.
+Because the main story is finished at that point, I decided to move some Hellboy books out of the way, and I put them in the section about the prequel books (like the Hellboy & the BPRD series).
+The fact is that you can read them when you want, and re-reading the stories, I thought they were a distraction, taking me out of the most important developments at that moment.
 I realized I’ll have more pleasure revisiting them in the context of the prequels.

 What are the main series?
 Even if Hellboy is the most famous series of this big universe created by Mike Mignola, there’s a lot more.
 The most notable ones are Hellboy, Hellboy in Hell, B.P.R.D., and Abe Sapien; Add to that the spin-offs Sir Edward Grey, Witchfinder, Lobster Johnson, and a lot of miniseries.

 What are the best editions?
 The Trade Paperbacks don’t collect the stories in chronological order, unlike the omnibuses.
 The best?
 You decide.
 In my collection, I have a lot of Hellboy TPBs and mostly omnibuses for the B.P.R.D. stuff.
 I kind of jump around.
 It’s not easy, I’ll admit.
-For the reading order, I prioritize TPBs but I added notes about the omnibuses too.
+For the reading order, I prioritize TPBs, but I added notes about the omnibuses too.
 I hope this will help you.

 I. Welcome to the Hellboy Universe